renan-campos/MSA/README.md

 ###How to train competition model:

-    # make sure working directory is the cloned directory
+    # make sure working directory is the root of the cloned project
     $ python src/train.py

 ###How to predict on competition data:

-    # make sure working directory is the cloned directory
+    # make sure working directory is the root of the cloned project
     $ python src/test.py

 ###Writeup